AlexOmarov/Marathon/README.md

 First, build the project.
 Then, create device in AVD.
-Then. launch the project in created device
+Launch the project in created device